appium/appium-uiautomator2-driver/README.md

 Capability Name | Description
 --- | ---
 appium:mjpegServerPort | The number of the port UiAutomator2 server starts the MJPEG server on.
-If not provided then no screenshots broadcast thread is started on the server side. appium:mjpegScreenshotUrl | The URL of a service that provides realtime device screenshots in MJPEG format.
+If not provided then the screenshots broadcasting service on the remote device does not get exposed to a local port (e.g. no adb port forwarding is happening) appium:mjpegScreenshotUrl | The URL of a service that provides realtime device screenshots in MJPEG format.
 If provided then the actual command to retrieve a screenshot will be requesting pictures from this service rather than directly from the server

 ### Web Context